-(e) Marketable Securities
+(e)Marketable Securities

 The Company measures its marketable securities at fair value and recognizes any changes in fair value in net loss.
-Our marketable securities represent our investment in a short-term bond fund and a money market fund.
+Our marketable securities represent our investment in a short term bond fund and a money market fund.
 We consider our marketable securities as available for use in current operations, and therefore classify these securities as current assets on the Condensed Consolidated Balance Sheets.
-As of September 30, 2022, and December 31, 2021, the Company's marketable securities of \$310.7 million and \$30.5 million, respectively were recorded at fair value, within Level 1 of the fair value hierarchy.
+As of March 31, 2022 and December 31, 2021, the Company's marketable securities of \$309.7 million and \$30.5 million, respectively were recorded at fair value, within Level 1 of the fair value hierarchy.
 The fair value of the Company's Level 1 financial instruments is based on quoted prices in active markets, total fair value is the published market price per unit multiplied by the number of units held without consideration of transaction costs, discounts or blockage factors.
-During the three and nine months ended September 30, 2022, the Company recorded unrealized losses of \$0.5 million and \$1.7 million, respectively related to these securities.
-For the three months and nine months ended September 30, 2021, the Company recorded unrealized losses of \$0.2 million related to these securities.
-These losses are recorded in other expenses on the Condensed Consolidated Statements of Operations and Comprehensive Loss.
+During the three months ended March 31, 2022, the Company recorded an unrealized loss of \$0.9 million related to these securities which is recorded in other expenses on the Condensed Consolidated Statements of Operations and Comprehensive Loss.
+No unrealized gains (losses) were recorded during the three months ended March 31, 2021.

-(f) Accounts Receivable
+(f)Accounts Receivable

 Accounts receivable are stated at the amount the Company expects to collect from outstanding balances.
 For buyers for which Xometry provides credit, the Company performs credit inquiries, including references checks, and queries credit ratings services and other publicly available information.
 Amounts collected on accounts receivable are included in net cash provided by operating activities in the statements of cash flows.
-Management provides for probable uncollectible amounts through a provision for bad debt expense and an adjustment to a valuation allowance based on the age of the outstanding amounts, each customer's expected ability to pay and collection history, current market conditions, and reasonable and supportable forecasts of future economic conditions to determine whether the allowance is appropriate.
+Management provides for probable uncollectible amounts through a provision for bad debt expense and an adjustment to a valuation allowance based on its experience and judgment.
 Balances that are still outstanding after management has used reasonable collection efforts are written off through a charge to the valuation allowance and a credit to accounts receivable.